Economy is One Thing…

 Finally, diplomatic relations can be improved by completing quests which will occasionally be given out by neighboring factions.
 These questions can range from simply “complex task x” questions to chained quests which involve multiple stages and multiple objective.
 Successful completion of a quest is a sure-fire way to improve relations.

-Dawn of Discovery Guide
+This post is part of the series: Dawn of Discovery Guide

 Dawn of Discovery is a complex and daunting game to learn, but incredibly rewarding once you understand how it works.
 This guide will help you play Dawn of Discovery and enjoy this beautiful city builder.